Setting Clear Goals for Your Business Blog (Before You Write a Word)

 Building brand authority and trust is typically a secondary goal, as it supports the other goals on this list.

-It’s inclusion here, however, is vital as omission of this for a business blog can quickly lead to your blog feeling disconnected from the rest of your site.
-When you create consistent, high-quality content, you’re building up a catalogue of trusted content.
+Its inclusion here, however, is vital, as omitting it from a business blog can quickly make your blog feel disconnected from the rest of your site.
+When you consistently create high-quality content, you build a catalogue of trusted resources.

 New users to your site can see this frequency, and just the fact that you’re updating your site regularly will build trust.
-Then, this trust-building is amplified if the quality of the content is good, as it provides them with value, whether by answering their questions or offering a good read.
+Then, this trust-building is amplified when the content is of high quality, as it provides value, whether by answering their questions or offering a good read.

 From a user perspective, building trust through your blog can help them overcome their buyer hesitation and support a stronger content funnel.
-On the other hand, search engines value consistent content, and regularly updating content on the same topics helps build brand authority, thereby improving your ranking potential for future content.
+On the other hand, search engines value consistent content creation because it signals topical authority and site activity, and regularly updating content on the same topics helps build brand authority, thereby improving your ranking potential for future content.

 Increasing Brand Awareness